rafalp/Misago/dev-docs/plugins/hooks/update-group-description-hook.md

 #### `**kwargs`

-A `dict` with group's attributes to update.
+A `dict` with group description's attributes to update.

 ### Additional arguments